Elvis Andrus Preview, Player Props: White Sox vs. Royals

-On Tuesday, Elvis Andrus (.432 on-base percentage in past 10 games, 124 points above season-long percentage) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 7:40 PM ET.
+Elvis Andrus -- with a slugging percentage of .455 in his past 10 games, including one home run -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brady Singer on the mound, on September 11 at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Royals.
+In his last game he had a hitless showing (0-for-3) against the Tigers.

 Elvis Andrus Game Info & Props vs. the Royals